 But belonging can be more than that is being part of a greater social structure a country, a city a community, a club or social group.

-So when people are uprooted from their roots that doesn’t necessary main social disconnect or unhappiness.
-However, if this is done in a non voluntary way such as for example the case with refugees than this most of the time results in major social problems which nearly always lead to economic problems as well.
+So when people are uprooted from their roots that doesn’t necessary mean social disconnect or unhappiness.
+However, if this is done in a non voluntary way such as for example the case of refugees than this most of the time results in major social problems which nearly always lead to economic problems as well.

 My roots are important to me and in this book I am tracing these roots.
 So what are my roots?
 Obviously my family, the Australian roots are rather new but nevertheless they are there, I lived most of my youth and early adult years in Oss, Brabant, Netherlands and spend a lot of time – while I was living there – exploring the history of that city.
 My parents and grandparents came from Ootmarsum, in Twente Netherlands a place steeped in history, with one of the few places in the Netherlands were ancient traditions still continue, I do feel a strong connection with my roots here.
 All my previous known generations of family members back to around 1600 lived in Wietmarschen and Nordhorn, in Niedersachsen, northwest Germany, the current Budde farm is still occupied by Budde’s and this has been the case for the previous 400 years.
 Amazingly it are a Herman and Annie Budde who live here at present, the names of my parents are also Herman and Annie Budde.

-Beyond Wietmarschen the roots become thinner, there are indications that family members lived around the Baltic (Rügen, Stralsund, Greifswald).
+Beyond Wietmarschen the roots become thinner, there are indications that family members lived around the Baltic (Rügen, Stralsund, Greifswald), perhaps before that coming from Scandinavia as my DNA indicates.

 So my known roots are concentrated in northwestern Europe.
 It is against this background that this book has been written.
 The fact that it often focuses on these places indicate the strength of the roots, but all the time places and events are placed in a broader context.